In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 That’s the same thing that’s at play here.
 One of the predictions in Q3 of 2014 was that mobile local search volume will exceed desktop search volume by 27.8 billion queries.

-Google said that more of its searches take place on mobile devices than on desktop computers in 10 countries, including two of the most populated nations (US and Japan).
+Google said that more of its searches take place on mobile devices and mobile apps than on desktop computers in 10 countries, including two of the most populated nations (US and Japan).

 The study also shows how Hong Kong citizens conduct searches on these two popular platforms: